 To take the test, applicants must create an account and reserve a test date at: https://takecasper.com/about-casper/.
 Government issued photo identification is required.

 This test must be completed by applicants in the year for which they are applying.
 Applicants who do not complete the test by the document deadline (January 31) will be ineligible for admission.

 Test dates are set on specific dates, at specific times, to ensure test security by CASPer.
 The test needs to be booked at least three days in advance.
 Only one test can be taken per admission cycle and no exceptions will be provided for applicants who are unable to take CASPer during one of the available test dates.

 Applicants will be provided with a Program Monitor form that they must complete to confirm courses completed to meet their degree(s) program requirements.

 All students whose first language is not English must present evidence of English proficiency.
 Learn more about acceptable examinations and minimum requirements that must be attained here.
 Documentation must be submitted to the address below by January 31.

-A number of seats in the program (16.6%) are reserved for persons of Aboriginal ancestry.
-Applicants of Aboriginal descent may compete within this category, rather than within the entire applicant pool.
-Applicants should identify themselves as Aboriginal on the application for admission.
+A number of seats in the program (16.6%) are reserved for persons of Indigenous ancestry.
+Applicants of Indigenous descent may compete within this category, rather than within the entire applicant pool.
+Applicants should identify themselves as Indigenous on the application for admission.

 The following pieces of identification are considered acceptable documentation: